theo-gk/menu-caching/README.txt

 == Frequently Asked Questions ==

  = How to activate menu caching? =
  You don't have to do anything at all.
-As soon as tou install and activate the plugin, menu caching starts working immediately.
+As soon as you install and activate the plugin, menu caching starts working immediately.
 You can visit the plugin's settings under Tools > Menu Caching to disable menu caching for a specific menu, or clear manually the cache.

  = Does it benefit my site if I use a page caching plugin? = Yes, it does.
 Pages in some circumstances are not sarved from cache, or a cached version is not available.
 In these scenarios menu caching greatly reduces page load time.
 For more info see the respective section in the description.